InformaticsMatters/squonk2-python-client/README.rst

 The API utilities are published on `PyPI`_ and can be installed from there::

-    pip install im-data-manager-api
+    pip install squonk2-client

 Documentation
 =============

-Project documentation is available in the `data-manager-api`_ project on **Read the Docs**
+Project documentation is available in the `squonk2-python-client`_ project on **Read the Docs**

 Get in touch